IBM-Blockchain-Archive/learn-chaincode/README.md

 The following tasks take you through the process of building a pipeline that will allow you to build chaincode effectively.
 In short, your pipeline for iterating on chaincode will consist of the following steps:
   - Make changes to the given chaincode on your local machine and check that the code compiles.
-  - Push your updates to Github.
+  - Push your updates to GitHub.
-  - Deploy your updated chaincode to your Hyperledger network using fabric REST API.
+  - Deploy your updated chaincode to your local Hyperledger network using the fabric REST API.
-  - Test your chaincode using the fabric REST API
+  - Test your chaincode using the fabric REST API.
-  - Repeat
+  - Repeat.

-1. Fork this repository to your github account.
-This can be accomplished quickly by scrolling up and clicking the 'Fork' button at the top of this repository.
+1. Fork this repository to your GitHub account.
+This can be accomplished quickly by scrolling up and clicking the __Fork__ button at the top of this repository.

     ![Fork Button Screenshot](imgs/fork.png)

-    "Forking" the repository means creating a copy of this repository under your Github account.
+    "Forking" the repository means creating a copy of this repository under your GitHub account.
 2. Clone your fork into your $GOPATH.

 	```bash